echushe/DeepFrame/README.md

 # Deep_Learning_via_C_plus_plus
-> This repository includes homemade C++ source code of deep learing
+> This repository includes homemade C++ source code of deep learning
 ## You can download this repository as a Visual Studio 2017 solution
 ## This solution includes four projects:
 - **neurons** is a static library including some basic neuron concepts.